bernd32/vk-autoposter/README.md

 # vk-autoposter

+**UPD.
+DOESN'T WORK ANYMORE DUE TO CHANGE OF VK'S API POLICY.
+DO NOT USE IT. **

 A simple script that automatically sends messages in social network service VK at regular intervals.
 Features:
 - Posting messages to someone's wall, to VK community or to your own wall